sufiyannas05/sufiyannas05/README.md

 My journey into programming began thanks to two amazing friends — **Rayyan** ([rayyankhan47](https://github.com/rayyankhan47)) and **Samuel** ([Samuel-Leveille](https://github.com/Samuel-Leveille)) — who always encouraged me to give coding a try.
 Their constant conversations of programming sparked my curiosity, and eventually, my passion.

-I want to say how eternally greatful I am for this one person that is dear to me, they changed the way I see myself and the world.
-They once told me;

-> _"imagine the person u wanna become and set goals on how to become tht person"_

-Those words stuck with me.
-They made me inspired to spread **kindness**, **positivity**, and hopefully make the world a little better.
-If you ever read this, thank you sincerely!
 <br>
 <br>
 <br>